ERP Integration - A United Application Architecture

 Scalable and Distributable – ESBs use individual components to offer each feature, making it much simpler and cost-effective to ensure high availability and scalability for critical parts of the architecture.

-Mule ESB for ERP Integration
+Anypoint Platform for ERP Integration

 The Future of ERP Integration

 In order to regain their lost efficiencies, businesses, more than ever, need to integrate their ERP solutions with their applications to create a unified application architecture.
 Mule ESB minimizes the risk of these projects by providing a flexible, scalable, and secure integration platform that meets the business needs of today.
-Mule ESB can be run on-premises and supports a hybrid environment enabling it to connect on-premises ERP systems with a company’s cloud-based applications.
+Anypoint Platform can be run on-premises and supports a hybrid environment enabling it to connect on-premises ERP systems with a company’s cloud-based applications.

-You may download our SAP Whitepaper to learn more about SAP Integration.
+Download our SAP Whitepaper to learn more about SAP Integration.